daniellemcook/k8smeetup.github.io/docs/tasks/administer-cluster/encrypt-data.md

 2. Restart all `kube-apiserver` processes to ensure each server can decrypt using the new key
 3. Make the new key the first entry in the `keys` array so that it is used for encryption in the config
 4. Restart all `kube-apiserver` processes to ensure each server now encrypts using the new key
-5. Run `kubectl get secrets -o json | kubectl update -f -` to update all secrets
+5. Run `kubectl get secrets --all-namespaces -o json | kubectl replace -f -` to encrypt all existing secrets with the new key
 6. Remove the old decryption key from the config after you back up etcd with the new key in use and update all secrets

-With a single `kube-apiserver`, step 2 may be skipped
+With a single `kube-apiserver`, step 2 may be skipped.

 ## Decrypting all data